stefangweichinger/ansible-rclone/README.md

 The location to install the rclone config file if you provide `rclone_configs`

+### `rclone_config_owner:`

+These variables allow for setting the ownership of the directory and config file for rclone.
+They are mostly needed if configuring rclone to run as an other user than root.

+    rclone_config_owner:
+       OWNER: rclone
+       GROUP: rclone

 ### `rclone_configs: ""`

 This variable allows for predefined remote configs to be loaded. `rclone_configs` must be a YAML list with a name variable and a properties variable which is another list of arbitrary key value pairs.
 See the example below which would configure a Google Drive remote: